Accuraty/AccuMap/README.md

 ## Embedded Maps for Dnn+2sxc

-2sxc Maps app for Google Embedded Maps that uses the forever-free embedded maps via the API.
+2sxc Maps app for Google Embedded Maps that uses the forever-free embedded maps via the API instead of the Google API and dynamic maps (which require a credit card to setup and can incur charges on large sites unless you are careful).

 ### Installing the app